shunf4/presentation-auto-breadcrumbs/README.md

 Then, run "Run Macro - My Macros - breadcrumbs - automatic_breadcrumbs".
 Save, and re-open the file.
 Enjoy the result.

 Press F11, see "Styles" panel.
-There will be 2 new drawing styles, "TOC (Auto-generated)" and "Breadcrumb (Auto-generated)".
-Adjust them to adjust styles of all TOCs and breadcrumbs.
-Editing text color in "TOC (Auto-generated)" won't work, for the text color of TOC seems to comply with "Outline X" presentation styles.
+There will be a new drawing style, "Breadcrumb (Auto-generated)".
+Adjust it to adjust styles of all breadcrumbs.

 If you made some change to the content hierarchy of the document, just adjust the directives, backup the document, and run the macro again.
 TOCs and